 You could improve your self-worth and sense of value by listening to subliminal messages.
-Subliminal affirmations have been scientifically proven to be capable of rewiring your brain and forming permanent new behaviors.
+These hidden positive affirmations have been scientifically proven to be capable of rewiring your brain and forming permanent new behaviors.

-This is the reason why I created a special “self-worth” recording to help you develop your self-worth faster and easier.
+This is the reason why I created a special “self-worth” recording to help you know your self-worth faster and easier.

-By listening to this track for only 15-30 minutes a day, you would rewire your brain to know your self-worth.
+By listening to this track for only 15-30 minutes a day, you would rewire your brain to value yourself as a person.